Art direction and animation of a teaser video for an upcoming survey report by the CIPD, which inspired the space observation metaphor.

 Art direction, illustration and animation of a motion graphics video and related engagement media for a research report by CIPD on how HR can develop organisations with well-being at their core for happier, healthier, sustainable business.

-Art direction, illustration and animation of the teaser video and engagement media for Valuing your Talent – a collaborative, industry-led movement helping organisations realise the full potential of their workforce through understanding and measuring the impact and contribution of people to business performance.
+Art direction, illustration and animation of the teaser video and engagement media for Valuing your Talent – a collaborative, industry-led movement helping organizations realize the full potential of their workforce through understanding and measuring the impact and contribution of people to business performance.

 Motion graphics.
 Part of a larger series of animated creatives.